genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 Genesis currently supports CSV, JSON and XML file sources.

-In addition to the configuration properties, each file type also has an optional `onCompletion` block which can be used to specify what to do after the file has been processed.
+In addition to the configuration properties explained below, each file type also has an optional `onCompletion` block which can be used to specify what to do after the file has been processed.
 In scope is `entityDb`, plus `result` which contains information about which lines were processed successfully and which failed.

 Below, you can see what options are available for each: